Dorothy Stang: Opera

 In 2009, Evan Mack composed an opera based on the life of Sr. Dorothy Stang.
 Angel of the Amazon depicts her life's work, her devotion to her mission with Brazilian peasant farmers, and the events that sent her on a path of martyrdom.
 Encompass New Opera Theatre developed the opera in 2010.

 Other notable mentions

 A brief overview of the circumstances and murder of Sister Dorothy Stang is discussed in the movie Cowspiracy (2014).

 A center for social justice activism at Notre Dame de Namur University is named for her.

 In 2021, a species of owl discovered in the Amazon rainforest was named Megascops stangiae after sister Stang.

+Sister Dorothy Stang, SNDdeN, is the first North American woman whose relics are included in the Shrine of Modern Martyrs at the Basilica of St. Bartholomew on Tiber Island in Rome.

+In 2025, Pope Leo XIV presided over a Holy Year evening prayer service of multiple denominations, at the Basilica of St. Paul Outside the Walls, to honor hundreds of Christians who have been killed for their faith in the 21st century.
+Sister Stang was cited and mentioned during this prayer service.

 Posthumous United Nations Human Rights Prize

 Dorothy Stang received the United Nations Human Rights Prize posthumously on December 10, 2008.